danielelozzi/SPEED/README.md

 *An Advanced Eye-Tracking Data Analysis Software*

 SPEED is a Python-based tool with a graphical user interface (GUI) for processing, analyzing, and visualizing eye-tracking data from cognitive and behavioral experiments.
-This version also support GPU.
+This version also supports GPU acceleration.

 ## The Modular Workflow